MaiJi97/Leetcode/java/1481_LeastNumberOfUniqueIntegersAfterKRemovals/README.md

 ## Method 2: Bucket Sort Improved

-Same as method 1, but in the bucket sort, we do not need to store a list of actual elements for each frequency, but instead just need to count how many elements there are with this frequency.
+Same as method 1, but in the bucket sort, instead of storing a list of actual elements for each frequency, we only need to count how many elements there are have this frequency and proceed with removing the frequency as k is still greater than 0.

 Time Complexity: O(n)